 Of course they reach heaven’s ears, for those ears are always pressed against our hearts.
 God in Christ is as close as our skin.
 He stands with us at those funerals, in those jail cells, with those we love, as the constant presence of compassion.
 As the Spirit intercedes for us, Christ too prays on our behalf.
 As he hung dying on the cross, he interceded to the Father for us.
 And as we bear his crosses even now, and as we die our own deaths, he still intercedes to the Father for us.
 Heaven can’t stop talking about us.

 Sometimes all we can say is, “Lord, have mercy.”
 The Spirit takes those words, bathes them in the blood of Jesus, and they expand to fill heaven and earth.
-The Father is all ears.
-He hears them as a mother hears her child in distress, drops everything, and comes running.
+The Father is all ears. @@He hears nothing else in heaven and earth except our cry for mercy.@@ He hears as a mother hears her child in distress, drops everything, and comes running.
 Mercy is what he does best.
 Mercy is all he desires to give.

 Prayer, it turns out, is yet one more gift of Christ.
 We pray yet it is Christ who prays in us.
 And when we don’t know how to pray, Christ prays in us through his Spirit, who is never without words to speak on our behalf.